MultiQC/MultiQC/docs/core/reports/customisation.md

 ### Option 2: Dictionary of software name and version pairs

 An alternative is to specify pairs of software names and version strings directly.
-This option does not group software into processes.
+This option does not enable grouping of different softwares.
-Instead the software name is used directly for the process name.
+Instead the software name is used directly for the group name.
 Example:

 ```yaml
 software_versions: